The H.E.S.S. transients follow-up system: Real-time Analysis

 Feedback and notification: Low-level data analysis results, such as intensity displays of telescope shower images or high-level sky maps, are shown on \textit{Online Displays} in the control room on site.
 During the ongoing observations, the operators are alerted via sounds and pop-up windows in case the significance at the target position exceeds configurable thresholds that are stored in the \textit{DAQ / Scheduling} database.
 Archival RTA results are also accumulated to the current observation providing the operators with alerts for longer observations of the same region of the sky (e.g. intra-night, over multiple nights).

 Monitoring and archiving: RTA results for the individual observation run and the accumulated archival data set are stored in the \textit{RTA Result Archive} within a few minutes after an observation has concluded in form of statistics and maps in a database and on disk, respectively.
 They are used through a web-interface in the \textit{Offline Display} for provision to the operators, PIs of ToO programs and collaboration members.
-The \textit{Offline Display} provides the RTA statistics per observed target on intra-night, nightly and period-wise basis.
-Sky maps are stored for offline manipulation and search for emission in the field-of-view (e.g. following updates of MWL coordinates for transient events) with more advanced methods.
+The \textit{Offline Display} provides the RTA statistics like gamma-ray excess and significance per observed target on intra-night, nightly and monthly basis.
+Sky maps are stored for offline handling and search for emission in the field-of-view (e.g. following updates of MWL coordinates for transient events) with more advanced methods.